Sales

 Does the video tool run in a web browser?

-Expecting prospects to download and install an unfamiliar app is a lot to ask for a sales call.
-That's why we recommend using a video calling app that runs directly from your web browser.
-In particular, we recommend choosing a video call app that works well with Chrome because Chrome is the most popular web browser (over 60% market share according to Statcounter).
+In particular, we recommend choosing a video call app that works well with Chrome because it's the most popular web browser (over 70% market share according to Statcounter).
 Video tools that run directly in your browser make it easier for your prospects to attend your calls.
-Plus, browser-based tools are subject to the security of the browser you are using.

 Is the video call tool flexible for different situations?